jessepav/lacygoill-wiki-backup/vim/qf.md

         :lh \<mess\%[ed]\>

 Make a summary of those circumstances, and document it.

+Update:

+To reproduce the issue, you need to do that:

+    $ vim -Nu NONE +'set laststatus=2' +'helpg vim'
+    :q
+    :4verb cexpr system('')
+    " insert some text, and watch the status line

 ## Suppose we have 5 qfl, why does this command remove the fourth and fifth qfl? ...